Do you want to see a real-life SEO writing example to inspire your content marketing?

 Without them your prospects of ranking are low.

-This helped the post gain initial traction.
+These links helped the post gain initial traction.

 Once the post gained momentum and rose to the top, people began linking to it organically.
 Backlinks ballooned into the hundreds.